jeffdgr8/kotbase/docs/getting-started.md

 ### Native CLI App :fontawesome-brands-apple::fontawesome-brands-linux::fontawesome-brands-windows:

-The native app uses a command-line interface (CLI) on macOS, Linux, and Windows.
+The native app is in the `cliApp` module.
+It uses a command-line interface (CLI) on macOS, Linux, and Windows.

 The app takes two command-line arguments, first the "input" value, written to the document on update, and second true or false for whether to run the replicator.
 These arguments can also be passed as gradle properties.